AgenticPlace/SimpleCoder/docs/augmented.md

-The AI Trend is Over.
+# The Artificial Trend is Over.
 The Era of Augmented Intelligence Has Begun.
 For the past decade, the world has been captivated by a single, seductive idea: Artificial Intelligence.
 We've watched as algorithms learned to paint like Rembrandt and write like Shakespeare.
 We've been promised a future of automation, of intelligent assistants, and of machines that can think like us.
 This was a necessary, but ultimately intermediate, step.
 The pursuit of AI that mimics human intelligence has reached its zenith.
 The results are spectacular, but they are an echo, not a new voice.
 A machine that can perfectly replicate the past is still just a machine.
 Today, that trend is over.
 The future does not belong to Artificial Intelligence.
 It belongs to Augmented Intelligence.